alessmolt/Festivalle2022/README.md

 The system suggested in this repository is done in collaboration with Festivalle2022, an Italian jazz festival  .

+For a full detailed description of our system we suggest to read [our paper](L29_Report.pdf)

 ## How to use

 * The application runs on a web server.
 To set up the server find the IP address of your machine and paste it as suggested by the comments in the file sensor-client.js and the server itself should retrieve it by its own.
 (NOTE: the server and all the clients at this stage must be connected to the same private network, i.e. the same WiFi, hotspot and so on).